 A couple of days ago I found myself at a gem of an Asian grocery store.
 This tiny place carried all sorts of Asian greens you could imagine, complete with all the hard-to-substitute fixins’ like Kaffir lime leaves, galangal and garlic chives.
 I had finally found my candyland.
 Spending the time there feeling, picking, and smelling the vegetables transported me to my childhood days – those where Mom would often dish out quick Malaysian vegetable dishes that I would actually enjoy eating.

 I finally got home two hours later laden with two large bags of fresh produce and another one with a treasure trove of Southeast Asian pantry essentials.
 From Laksa, Thai curry and Tom Yum pastes to the best curry powder blends my pots have ever touched upon, I am now fully equipped!
 Each time I’ve looked into my pantry the past few days, I come out with a wealth of ideas for my next upcoming meals.
-And receiving this delightful book in the mail a couple of weeks back has only made it worse!
 I’ve been churning a wonderful array of fusion dinners for us and Hubby Dear’s waistline is having to bear the brunt of it.
 Let’s just say that it shouldn’t come as a big surprise to him when I hand him a gym membership as his b’day gift!

 CHILLI TOFU WITH BEANS & BOK CHOY